guilhermevialle/nestjs-docker-hot-reload/README.md

-## This is a filled boilerplate to make NestJS to run inside the docker environment using hot-reload
+## This is a api example to make NestJS to run inside the docker environment using hot-reload

 .